boscoh/tkform/readme.md

 ## What is it?

-You want to wrap a simple GUI around a command-line utility or a Python script.
-For usability, these properties are essential:
+You want to wrap a simple GUI around a command-line utility.
+As the idea of a GUI is to make it easy for end-users, you probably also want it to be:

-1. cross-platform
+1. cross-platform - useful for as many end-users as possible
-2. native platform file-&-directory chooser
-3. easy installation for end-users

-Now there are some great solutions out there, but none of them quite hit the sweet spot.
-One possible solution is [`gooey`](https://github.com/chriskiehl/Gooey), a clever cross-platform solution that wraps a `wxPython` GUI around Python scripts.

-The downfall is the installation of `wxPython`.
-Go to the [download page](http://www.wxpython.org/download.php), and you'll see that there are packages for a confusing number of combinations of operating systems and versions of Python.
-You can't reliably install `wxPython` with `pip` as it is too brittle.
-Installing `wxPython` will simply frustrate most of your end-users.
-Similar problems plague other cross-platform toolkits.
+2. open files with native file-chooser - familiarity is important for usability
+3. easy to install - which is as important as being easy-to-use

+No existing solution quite satisifiy all three requirements.
+One solution is [`gooey`](https://github.com/chriskiehl/Gooey), which cleverly wraps a cross-platform `wxPython` GUI around Python scripts.
+But sadly, it requires `wxPython`, which is difficult to install for end-users.
+You either need to match binary versions of `wxPython` to your Python package, or install a C compiler ecosystem.

-Another solution is to run everything through a local webbrowser.
-I've done tons of webapps and building GUIs in the webbrowser is  powerful.
-However, there is one terrible limitation.
-Although webbrowsers provide a native open-file dialog, due to the intrinsic security model, the webbrowser will never let you pass the full pathname to the webserver.
-This severely limits the filenames you can use in your scripts.
+Another solution is to run a local webbrowser.
+This is powerful except for one hobbling limitation.
+Due to the security model of the webbrowser, your  native open-file dialog will never give you full pathnames to your scripts.
+This severely constrains your scripts.

-Well it turns out standard Python provides `tkinter`, with which you could build a cross-platform GUI with native open-file dialogs.
-The problem is that `tkinter` is fugly and temperamental. `tkform` is a library that cobbles together tkinter objects into a usable form to wrap command-line scripts.
+Instead, we have built `tkform` which provides a base for building a simple GUI around Python scripts that is designed for a non-technical end-user.
+It is designed against `tkinter`, which is bundled with Python.
+Your user has only to install Python, which is easy. `tkinter` provides native file-choosers, and as it's all in Python, your GUI will be cross-platform.

 ## How does it work?